Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: Experimental Results

-Moreover, {\fontfamily{qcr}\selectfont R3T} demonstrates higher economic efficiency compared to conventional benchmarks, as shown in Fig. \ref{fig:contract_efficiency1}(\subref{ce:economic_efficienct}). \textit{Economic efficiency reflects the effectiveness of the cloud server in calculating and distributing \textbf{the total amount of reward to clients} based on their efforts and joining times}.
-For instance, {\fontfamily{qcr}\selectfont R3T} spends approximately 20\% and 96\% less on the amount of reward compared with CTWT and linear pricing, respectively, while still reaching higher final cloud utility in the IIC setting. \textit{This highlights the importance of providing the right reward at the right time}.
+Moreover, {\proposed} demonstrates higher economic efficiency compared to conventional benchmarks, as shown in Fig. \ref{fig:contract_efficiency1}(\subref{ce:economic_efficienct}). \textit{Economic efficiency reflects the effectiveness of the cloud server in calculating and distributing \textbf{the total reward to clients} based on their efforts and joining times}.
+For instance, {\proposed} allocates approximately 20\% and 96\% less total reward compared with CTWT and linear pricing, respectively, while still reaching higher final cloud utility in the IIC setting. \textit{This highlights the importance of providing the right reward at the right time}.

-\textbf{Client gain.} As the importance of training rounds diminishes in {\fontfamily{qcr}\selectfont non-CLPs}, client utilities trend downward in {\fontfamily{qcr}\selectfont R3T}, as shown in Fig. \ref{fig:contract_efficiency2}(\subref{ce:client_utility}).
+\paragraph{Client gain} As the importance of training rounds diminishes in {\fontfamily{qcr}\selectfont non-CLPs}, client utilities trend downward in {\proposed}, as shown in Fig. \ref{fig:contract_efficiency2}(\subref{ce:client_utility}).
 Meanwhile, the CTWT methods, which treat training rounds equally and randomly select a number of clients per round without early participation incentives, maintain stable client utilities - roughly 7.5 in CTWT-IIC methods and 0 in CTWT-CIC methods as indicated in Theorem~\ref{theorem_1} throughout the $T$ training rounds.
 The linear pricing method exhibits the lowest cloud utility but the highest client utility due to its fixed price per unit of client effort.
 This fixed pricing approach limits information gathering for the cloud and prevents optimal price and reward adjustments to match varying client capabilities, efforts, and costs.

-Fig. \ref{fig:contract_efficiency2}(\subref{ce:client_reward}) shows the total client's rewards offered in $T$ training rounds.
-While {\fontfamily{qcr}\selectfont R3T} allocates a significant amount of rewards to attract high-quality clients during the {\fontfamily{qcr}\selectfont CLPs}, the amount of rewards of other benchmarks remains generally stable in every training round.
-This again stems from the strategic allocation of rewards, prioritizing efforts made earlier in the training process in {\fontfamily{qcr}\selectfont R3T}, and further explaining the economic efficiency of the cloud server.
+Fig. \ref{fig:contract_efficiency2}(\subref{ce:client_reward}) shows the total client reward over $T$ training rounds.
+While {\proposed} allocates a significant amount of rewards to attract high-quality clients during the {\fontfamily{qcr}\selectfont CLPs}, the amount of rewards of other benchmarks remains generally stable in every training round.
+This again stems from the strategic allocation of rewards, prioritizing efforts made earlier in the training process in {\proposed}, and further explaining the economic efficiency of the cloud server.